topoteretes/cognee/README.md

 ## Getting started

-In order to run cognee you need to have <a href="https://docs.docker.com/get-docker" target="_blank">Docker</a> installed on your machine.
+To run cognee you need to have <a href="https://docs.docker.com/get-docker" target="_blank">Docker</a> installed on your machine.

 Run <a href="https://www.cognee.ai" target="_blank">Cognee</a> in a couple of steps:
 - Run  `cp .env.template .env` in your terminal and set all the environment variables